Exploring the Seattle Chinatown-International District: Our Recommendations for First-Time Visitors

 Where to eat & drink

 Seattle Chinatown-International District is packed with fantastic places to eat and drink.
-From dumplings and dim-sum to noodles and nigiri, you’ll find all sorts of delicious Asian fare and more.
+From dumplings and dim-sum to noodles and nigiri, we found all sorts of delicious Asian fare and more on our adventures here.

-Begin your exploration of the neighborhood with a strong Vietnamese coffee and a Banh Mi sandwich.
-Hello Em Việt Coffee & Roastery in the Little Saigon neighborhood is a window into the rich Vietnamese culture and history in Seattle.
+Begin exploring the neighborhood with a strong Vietnamese coffee and a banh mi sandwich.
+Hello Em Việt Coffee & Roastery (1227 S Weller St) in the Little Saigon neighborhood offers a window into Seattle’s rich Vietnamese culture and history.
 If you want something extra sweet at this popular Seattle cafe, try the latte flavored with crème brulée.
+It’s simply divine!

-For a taste of Hong Kong, head to A+ Hong Kong Kitchen, one of the best spots in Seattle to get Hong Kong café eats.
-For a unique taste of the island nation, try the baked pork chop with spaghetti and a pineapple bun stuffed with chilled butter.
+For a taste of Hong Kong, head to A+ Hong Kong Kitchen (419 6th Ave S), one of the top-rated spots in Seattle to get Hong Kong café eats.
+We love the beef mala tang, curry beef brisket noodle soup, and pork and black bean stone pot rice.
+Cool down with an epic mango smoothie with coconut milk and sago.

-Take a culinary journey to Japan with a visit to Maneki Restaurant.
-This mainstay is over a century old and serves Japanese classics from hand-rolled sushi to agedashi tofu.
+Take a culinary journey to Japan by grabbing a meal at Maneki Restaurant (304 6th Ave S).
+This Seattle mainstay is over a century old and serves Japanese classics from hand-rolled sushi to agedashi tofu.
 Be sure to try the signature dishes like the black cod collar miso while sipping sake.

-One of Seattle’s hidden gems, Gan Bei is a favorite among Seattle’s restaurant industry folks.
-Those-in-the-know flock to the cozy eatery for comforting rice clay pots and fried chicken.
-Grab a drink at the intimate bar and catch some local industry gossip.
+One of Seattle’s hidden gems, Gan Bei Eatery & Bar (670 S Weller St) is a favorite among folks in the Seattle restaurant industry.
+Those in the know flock to the cozy eatery for comforting rice clay pots, fried chicken, and Mongolian beef.
+Grab a drink like their epic coconut aperol margarita at the intimate bar and catch some local industry gossip.

-For something simple, the aptly named Boiling Point serves steaming bowls of soup with some interesting options such as Korean Bean Paste and Spicy Fermented Tofu.
+For something simple, the aptly named Boiling Point (610 5th Ave S) serves steaming bowls of soup with some interesting options such as Korean Bean Paste and Spicy Fermented Tofu.

 Where to stay